gskluzacek/previews/old_code/Preview Parsing/analysis meat.md

 ## get\_iss\_list\_html()

-This function uses curl to download the specified URL and saves it into a tempoarary file
+This function uses curl to download the specified URL and saving the response headers into a tempoarary file.
+The html is returned as a string by the funciton

 ### sys\_get\_temp\_dir()